Classifying Infinity Topoi via Weighted Limits: -Categorical Limits from Conical Limits and Arrows

 \begin{proof} The argument of \cref{lem3.3} shows that we have a functor

 given by

-$(-)_{/ C}$ is the slice construction from \cite[Section 4.1]{Gagna-Harpaz-Lanari} and $p$ is the projection.
-We need to verify that this tensor product satisfies the appropriate universal property.
-To prove the property in general, we can assume that $C = CAT_{\infty}$, by the representable nature of limits.
-In this case, since $CAT_{\infty}$ has cotensors with $\Delta^{1}$, we can use \cref{lem3.4} to show that the underlying functor of $\infty$-categories satisfies the appropriate universal property.
-However, the underlying $\infty$-category of $C_{/X}$ is $(C^{th})_{/X}$ by the construction of \cite[Section 4.1]{Gagna-Harpaz-Lanari}.
-Thus, the construction reduces to the construction of \cref{lem3.3} on underlying $\infty$-categories, hence the result.
+$(-)^{/ C}$ is the slice construction from \cref{con2.12} $p$ is the projection.
+We need to verify that this cotensor product satisfies the appropriate universal property.
+By the representable nature of limits and the fact that $CAT_{\infty}$ has tensors with $\Delta^{1}$, \cref{lem3.4} implies that it suffices to show that the underlying functor of $\infty$-categories satisfies the appropriate universal property.
+However, the underlying $\infty$-category of $C^{/X}$ is $(C^{th})^{/X}$ by the construction of \cite[Section 4.1]{Gagna-Harpaz-Lanari}.
+By \cite[Proposition 4.2.1.5]{LurieHTT}, the value of the functor on underlying $\infty$-categories is equivalent to the limit of the composite:

+where the first map is the natural map from \cite[Proposition 4.2.1.5]{LurieHTT}.
+Thus, the construction reduces to the of the construction of \cref{lem3.3} on underlying $\infty$-categories, hence the result.

 \end{proof}